 Shanti House doors are open 24 hours a day, 365 days a year, without the need for official referral or waiting period.

 Shanti House serves as a temporary home and a long-term solution for youth who are in immediate danger.
-Through structured comprehensive and psychotherapy treatment, we build a strong positive relationship in order to foster trust, giving the youngsters the help they need to transmit out of life on the street, leading them to choose their own way in life and be committed to their decisions.
-During their stay, the children of Shanti House receive wide educational and therapeutic assistance that includes counseling and professional guidance, so that they can mobilize their strengths, believe in themselves and their abilities, and choose life.
+Through structured comprehensive and psychotherapy treatments, we build a strong positive relationship in order to foster trust, giving the youngsters the help they need to transmit out of life on the street, leading them to choose their own way in life and be committed to their decisions.
+During their stay, the children of Shanti House receive wide educational and therapeutic assistance that includes counseling and professional guidance so that they can mobilize their strengths, believe in themselves and their abilities, and choose life.

 Shanti House’s graduates receive assistance, support and counseling at the main crossroads of their lives.